Europaviertel, Lyoner Quartier, Gateway Gardens

 Separation of functions was in vogue when the Niederrad office district was founded in Frankfurt in the 1960s to provide 144 hectares of office space and thus also to reduce the pressure for change on the inner city.
 As architectural highlights, the German Nestlé headquarters and the Olivetti office towers by Egon Eiermann, which are known beyond the city, were built in 1970.
 Due to their distinctive goblet shape, they always stand out from the nearby A5.

-Times had changed, in 2006 there were 30 % offices vacant, morning and evening commuter traffic jams and the lack of ambience made the area unpopular.
-Last but not least, the desire of the property owners in Niederrad has triggered a change.
-The aim is to create a district that is lively seven days a week, with more restaurants, housing offers for office workers close to the workplace and an improved quality of open space.
-A 'New Niederrad location initiative' - SINN - is trying to make changes.
-The name was already successful: the Niederrad office district became the Lyon quarter.
-Based on a master plan development study by bb22 architects and town planners, the desired changes are now visible.
-A lighthouse project was the conversion of an office tower into apartments by the architect Stefan Forster.
+Times had changed.
+In 2006, there were 30 vacant offices.
+Morning and evening commuter traffic jams and a lack of atmosphere made the district unpopular.
+The wishes of property owners in Niederrad were one of the reasons for change.
+This architectural tour will show you the approaches to creating a lively district seven days a week, with more restaurants, housing for office workers and improved open space.
+A 'New Niederrad location initiative' - SINN - is trying to bring about change.
+The name was already a success: the office town of Niederrad became the Lyoner Quartier.
+Based on a framework plan development study by bb22 architects and town planners, changes are now visible.
+One flagship project was the conversion of an office tower into apartments by architect Stefan Forster.

 Gateway Gardens

-In the immediate vicinity of the airport, on the site of the former housing area of the American Air Force Base in Frankfurt, a service area is now being developed.
-When the end of American use was in sight, the city wanted to ensure development with positive effects.
-The 35 hectare site is now being developed by a project development company in which the city has a stake of 50 %s.
-The area is given a special character by dispensing with fences and the old oak trees.
-The new development, around 50 %s completed, consists mainly of office buildings and hotels.
+In the immediate vicinity of the airport, on the site of the former housing area of the American air force base in Frankfurt, a service area is now being developed.
+When the end of American use became apparent, the city wanted to ensure development with positive effects.
+The 35 hectare site is now being developed by a project development company in which the city has a 50% stake.
+The area is given a special character by the absence of fences and the old oak trees.
+On the architectural tour we will also show you the new development, around 50% completed, consisting mainly of office buildings and hotels.
 A special facility is the HOLM - House of Logistics and Mobility.
-On this topic, institutes of the surrounding universities and private companies work and research under one roof.
-The building is built according to the passive house standard.
-Overall, the aim is to achieve DGNB Platinum certification for the area.
-For this purpose, there is, for example, the requirement 60 % to green the roof areas.
-Even more important: all buildings are heated with district heating.
-Since December 2019, an underground S-Bahn station has provided excellent connections to local public transport for the area in the middle of traffic routes: via rail tunnels, between the A3, major access roads to the airport and under the approach path of the new runway.
+Institutes from the surrounding universities and private companies work and research on this topic under one roof.
+The building is built to passive house standards.
+Overall, the aim is to achieve DGNB platinum certification for the area.
+To this end, for example, there is a requirement to green 60% of the roof areas.
+Even more importantly: all buildings are heated with district heating.
+On our architectural tour, we reach the area via the underground S-Bahn station, which was inaugurated in December 2019 and provides excellent connections to local public transport, an area in the middle of traffic routes: over railway tunnels, between the A3, major access roads to the airport and under the approach path of the new runway.

 project selection